mutiawhy/Final-Project/README.md

 ## Step
 1. Data Prepocessing.
 I have converted column containing epoch time to actual datetime in cab and weather dataset then merged both of them.
-There were missing values in price and rain columns, i decided to drop the missing values in price column since the price can't be computed randomly and for rain column, I filled the missing values with zero value which indicate there was no rain on that day.
+There was missing values in price and rain columns, i decided to drop the missing values in price column since the price can't be computed randomly and for rain column, I filled the missing values with zero value which indicate there was no rain on that day.
 I constructed new variables containing hour and day information from datetime variables in this stage for EDA purposes.
 Finally, I dropped some irrelevant data that weren't necessary and didn't fit in the context of the problem that was trying to be solved

 2. Feature Engineering.